-The Noble False Widow spider became suddenly notorious thanks to wildly inaccurate claims in the media in 2013.
+The Noble False Widow Spider became suddenly notorious thanks to wildly inaccurate claims in the media in 2013.
 Although present on the south coast of England for over a century, its more recent spread northwards caught the public's imagination.
-Media reports at that time described 'plagues', 'tides' and influxes of 'killer spiders' 'invading' Britain, and attributed many horrific wounds to their bites.
-It's true it is in the same family as the notorious black widow spiders (Latrodectus species), common across the world in hotter climates, but the species in Britain poses virtually no threat to us or our domestic animals.
+Media reports at that time described 'plaques', 'tides' and influxes of 'killer spiders' 'invading' Britain, and attributed many horrific wounds to their bites.
+It's true it is in the same family as the notorious Black widow spiders (Latrodectus species), common across the world in hotter climates, but the species in Britain is unaggressive, and has a less venomous bite which is only very rarely of medical significance.